State of the art sensor & control technology

 The iMAG® flux-locked loops (FLLs) provide superior performance under a wide range of operating conditions.

-The high-frequency clock signal and digital control signals are all supplied via optical fiber.
+The high-frequency clock signal and digital control signals are all supplied via optical fibre.
 A short cable connects the FLL to the Cryogenic Cable, allowing the compact FLL to be conveniently mounted near the dewar, but out of the way of the liquid cryogen transfers.
 Connection to the iMC-303 controller is via a composite cable.
 Tristan's advanced design provides superior radiofrequency (rfi) rejection and allows for long cable runs, even in hostile environments.
 It is a simple matter to locate the FLL inside a shielded room and operate it using an iMAG® Multichannel Controller located outside the room.

 iMAG® FLLs are offered in both HTS and LTS versions.
 The HTS version uses an advanced bias reversal technique that effectively reduces low-frequency noise in HTS SQUIDs without introducing noise spikes in the output spectrum.
 The less-expensive LTS FLL provides slightly higher frequency response using LTS SQUIDs.